Theme 2: Undergraduate Educational Experience

 - The university set records for multicultural student enrollment and highest freshman ACT averages.

 - Expanded student success performance targets were established in 2021 to include four-year graduation and sophomore-to-junior retention rates, with additional targets for student populations by race and ethnicity, international, Pell recipients and first- generation students.

 - Investments were made across the university to support improved student success, including in tutoring, peer mentoring, academic advising, diversity, undergraduate research, transition and career coaching programs.

 - Record numbers of students participated in student success programs such as K-State First during the past decade, resulting in better academic performance and higher graduation and retention rates for participants.
 For example, over 16,000 students experienced K-State First classes; participation in our expanded living/learning community system, or CAT communities, increased 277%; and students taking the First Year Seminar increased 45%.

 - The student convocation program was reinstituted to welcome new students to the university as they embark on their college experience.

 - The Honors House opened as a living/learning facility for Honors Program students.

-- World culture/study abroad programs have been integrated into the curriculums of 80 percent of undergraduate degree programs.
+- World culture/study abroad programs have been integrated into 80% of our undergraduate degree programs.

-- Kansas State University continues to be first nationally among public universities in the total number of nationally competitive scholarship recipients, including the Truman, Rhodes, Marshall, Goldwater and Udall scholars.
+- Kansas State University continues to be the leading public university in the total number of nationally competitive scholarship recipients, including the Truman, Rhodes, Marshall, Goldwater and Udall scholars.